THOR on ADAM Fact Sheet

 How are the asteroid orbits visualized in the video?

-In this video, we show the orbits of the first 104 asteroids discovered using THOR.
+In this video, we show the orbits of the 27,500 asteroids discovered using THOR.
+It represents a 2-body simulation of the objects.
 The visualization was done using the open-source astrodynamics package called OpenSpace.

 What is Google Cloud’s role in the Asteroid Institutes research?